agankin/Bee-Hive/README.md

 A dedicated Thread Pool for computations parallelization.

-It is useful for running long CPU intensive computations without risk of standard .NET Thread Pool starvation.
+It is useful for running long CPU intensive computations in background without risk of the standard .NET Thread Pool starvation.

 ## Features

-- Computations are scheduled for execution in explicit strongly typed Queues.
+- Provides explicit strongly typed queues for requested computations.
-- Queued computations are represented by Hive Tasks that can be awaited/cooperatively cancelled.
+- Queued computations are represented by Hive Tasks that can be awaited/cancelled.
 - Supports synchronous and asynchronous computations.
-- Can have any number of Queues.
 - Supports accumulating results of completed computations into Result Bags.
 - Threads can be dynamically added for extra load and automaticly stopped after some idle time.
 - Has configurable lower/upper number of running threads and idle time for threads to be stopped.